 Q. What kind of degree will I be awarded when I graduate?

-A. Upon completion of the program you will receive a Career Technical Certificate.
+A. Upon completion of the program you will receive a College credit Certificate.

 Q. What are the hours of the program?

 A. This is an evening program with some courses offered through Virtual College, In Person, MDC Live, or Hybrid.
 This is not an online only program.
 Classes are offered Monday through Thursday starting at 5:30 PM.